 2. Make a Good First Impression

-One thing that you can never take back is the first impression that you make.
-No matter how hard you work to distinguish yourself, the way that you introduce yourself and interact with others during your first few months of work will continue to define you.
+One thing you can never take back is your first impression.
+No matter how hard you work to distinguish yourself, the way you introduce yourself and interact with others during your first few months of work will continue to define you.
 It is vital that you get started on the right foot and ensure that you make a great first impression.

 The best way to set yourself up for success is to hit the ground running right away on day one.

-Show up a little bit early on your first day, with your paperwork and payroll forms filled out, wearing the appropriate professional attire, and be ready to work.
+Show up a little bit early on your first day with your paperwork and payroll forms filled out, wear the appropriate professional attire, and be ready to work.
 Try not to let your new job jitters get the best of you.

 Pay attention during your new employee orientation and ask questions.

-Ensure that your new employer and coworkers know that you’re there to do your job, but not in a way that makes you a threat to their own success.
+Show your new employer and coworkers that you’re there to do your job, but not in a way that makes you a threat to their own success.
 You’re there to be an important team player and make the lives of all involved a little bit better.

 3. Get to Know Your Co-Workers

-There’s no rule that says that you have to be friends with your co-workers.
-In fact, it’s often a good idea to keep your professional and personal relationships separate – both for your career and for your own mental health.
+There’s no rule that says you have to be friends with your co-workers.
+In fact, it’s often a good idea to keep your professional and personal relationships separate—both for your career and for your own sanity.

-When meeting new people at work, start by introducing yourself to your coworkers and tell them a little bit about yourself.
-A less-formal variation of your elevator pitch is a good example of what to say.
-Asking questions about your coworker’s experience and qualifications will also help you make a good impression.
+When meeting new people at work, start by introducing yourself and tell them a little bit about yourself.
+A less formal variation of your elevator pitch is a good example of what to say.
+Asking questions about your coworker’s experience and qualifications will also help you make a good impression (because people love to talk about themselves).

 The faster you can go from just being a new hire to being someone on the team, the better.